carles-garcia/encrypt-and-zip/README.md

 The test suites verify that the scripts work as expected (e.g. without overwriting any data).
 You can run them with `source runtest.sh` (requires pytest in a virtual env)

+## Contribute

+Feel free to contribute.
+Some enhancements are describes in the issues tab.

 ## License